adriaaula/dada2_guidelines/README.md

 ## 3- Add taxonomy

-We will determine the taxonomy of ASVs using DECIPHER, which seems to retrieve better results (see [paper](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0521-5) for comparison).
+We will determine the taxonomy of ASVs using DECIPHER, which seems to retrieve better results (see [paper](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0521-5) for comparison) than the standard naive Bayesian classifier.

-To do so, we will use the script `03_run-add-taxonomy.sh`, you will need to download the database you want to use in the [DECIPHER webpage](http://www2.decipher.codes/Downloads.html) and save it to `data/assign_tax`.
-In the following days/weeks, we will try to make all databases public in marbits to prevent everyone downloading its own database for each project.
+To do so, we will use the script `03_run-add-taxonomy.sh`, you will need to download the database you want to use at the [DECIPHER webpage](http://www2.decipher.codes/Downloads.html) and save it to `data/assign_tax`.
+In the following days/weeks, we will try to make all databases public in marbits to prevent everyone downloading s copy of the database for each project.

 Once you have your database ready, you have to decide at which confidence level you want to classify your ASVs.
 This is what people at DECIPHER say:

 > Select a minimum confidence threshold for classifications.
 We recommend using a confidence of 60% (very high) or 50% (high).
 Longer sequences are easier to classify because they contain more information, so a larger fraction of sequences will be classified at the same confidence threshold.
 The primary error mode of sequence classifiers is overclassification, where a sequence belonging to a novel group is assigned to an existing taxonomic group, and the overclassification rate is largely independent of sequence length.
 Therefore, it is not necessary to change the confidence threshold for shorter input sequences.

 In the script we provide we set this level to 60, but feel free to play with it.
 After running your script, you will get a taxonomy table.
 Although we recommend you to use R and .rds files to analyze the obtained data, we made the script to give also a .txt table with counts and taxonomy tables merged.

 ## 4 - Look for duplicates/Clustering